malmgrenola/bowling-alley/README.md

 Any text IDE can be used.
 [Atom](https://atom.io/) (with [prettier](https://atom.io/packages/prettier-atom)) is recomended.

 [Adobe Photoshop](https://www.adobe.com/se/products/photoshop.html) is used to enhance and optimize images.
+[Adobe Illustrator](https://www.adobe.com/se/products/illustrator.html) is used to design and export menu to pdf.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).